zokugun/vscode-sync-settings/README.md

 [![Liberapay](https://img.shields.io/badge/donate-liberapay-green)](https://liberapay.com/daiyam/donate)
 [![Paypal](https://img.shields.io/badge/donate-paypal-green)](https://paypal.me/daiyam99)

-With [Sync Settings](https://github.com/zokugun/vscode-sync-settings), you can synchronize your settings/resources across multiple devices.<br />
+With [Sync Settings](https://github.com/zokugun/vscode-sync-settings), you can synchronize your settings/resources across multiple devices.

 You can also switch between profiles with their own settings/resources.
 It supports with Visual Studio Code, Eclipse Theia, and other Theia/VSCode derivatives.

 HowTo
 -----

 1. configure the repository:

-   > &gt; Sync Settings: Open the repository settings
+   > \> Sync Settings: Open the repository settings

 2. upload your settings to the repository:

-    > &gt; Sync Settings: Upload (user -> repository)
+    > \> Sync Settings: Upload (user -> repository)

-3. download your settings into a new editor:
+4. download your settings into a new editor:

-    > &gt; Sync Settings: Download (repository -> user)
+    > \> Sync Settings: Download (repository -> user)

 Configuration
 -------------